 Cottage homes, church steeples, woven baskets, white beaches and picturesque lighthouses make up the quaint and quintessential New England resort town of Nantucket.
 Located 30 miles off the coast of Cape Cod, Nantucket is a remote island that serves as a peaceful escape from the hustle and chaos of nearby Boston and Providence.
 Once the whaling capital of the world, today's Nantucket still retains its old-world charm while new world money and luxury yachts find a home in Nantucket.

-Direct flights to Nantucket from Boston are available, as are private Nantucket flights.
-If you're flying long-distance, consider a flight to Boston and then rent a car and drive to Cape Cod.
-The ferry boats await year-round to take travelers to Nantucket.
 The island is mainly residential but in the summer becomes a favorite destination for thousands of tourists.
 New and renovated homes continue to be built, but the majority of Nantucket is protected land.
 Walk the beaches, take a bike ride or go window shopping at the island's exclusive boutiques before settling in for a sunset dinner at one of Nantucket's open-air restaurants along the beach.

 Best Time to Fly to Nantucket

-July and August are the busiest months on Nantucket and when most vacationers travel to Nantucket for summer retreats.
+July and August are the busiest months on Nantucket and when most visitors travel to Nantucket for summer retreats.
 This is also the most expensive time to be on the island, but also the most festive.

 Nantucket is a summer destination; winter, fall and spring are the low-season and when Nantucket is quietest.
 If you're planning a Nantucket vacation during the off-season, keep in mind that many restaurants, boutiques and attractions keep off-season hours.